 WE SELL WHAT OUR LADIES PRODUCE > We ACCEPT CASH, CREDIT CARD, CHECK, PAYPAL ~ raw unfiltered local honey

-KLAUSESBEES CERTIFIED PRODUCERS serving community with GOURMET PRODUCTS since 1960's / all emailed IN-orders can be picked up at markets ~ raw unfiltered local honey certified honey raw honeycomb
+KLAUSESBEES CERTIFIED PRODUCERS serving community with GOURMET PRODUCTS since 1960's / ALL RAW, UNFILTERED, ALL NATURAL HONEYs and HONEY -PRODUCTS ~ ALL EMAILED IN ORDERS can be picked UP at markets ~ KLAUSESBEES HAS DISCONTINUED THEIR HONEY STICKS ~

-VARIETY: ANGELES CREST and COWHILL sizes: one pound / 12oz / 10oz
+VARIETY: ANGELES CREST and COWHILL and DESERT / ALWAYS A WILDFLOWER sizes: one pound / 12oz / 10oz

 at markets and online+ shipping ~

 CREAMED HONEY (12oz) is seasonal and avail only at markets ~ $12.00 (Angeles Crest) (photo WainDecker©) ~ raw unfiltered local honey